 The Society for Economic Anthropology invited contributions representing the wide array of research topics in Economic Anthropology.
 For example: global adaptation finance, energy economics, craft production, health insurance, moral economies, labor and care work, cycles of economic boom and bust, Wall Street, migration, gifting and philanthropy, regional exchange networks, market logics and discourse, labor hierarchies, decision making, economic cooperation, …the list goes on!

-For a recent example of possibilities, check out How capitalists think—about belonging, moralities, global entanglements, and historical social processes, for example on the FocaalBlog (26 March 2018).
+Also check out How capitalists think—about belonging, moralities, global entanglements, and historical social processes, for example on the FocaalBlog (March 2018).